Converting Meters to Feet: A complete walkthrough

 Q: Is the conversion factor always exactly 3.28084?

 A: No, it's an approximation.
-The exact conversion factor has more decimal places for increased precision, but 3.28084 is sufficient for most purposes.
+On the flip side, the exact conversion factor has more decimal places for increased precision, but 3.
+28084 is sufficient for most purposes.

 Q: How do I convert feet back to meters?